KimJeongWoo/android_architecture_components_sample/README.md

 # android_architecture_components_sample
-android architecture components sample project
+Android Architecture Components sample project

+A collection of samples using the Architecture Components:

+ViewModels
+LiveData
+Dagger2

+Sample developed by Kotlin.